tutors-sdk/tutors/README.md

 # What is Tutors?

-Tutors is a collection of open source components & services supporting the creation of transformative learning experiences using open web standards.
+A collection of open source components & services supporting the creation of transformative learning experiences using open web standards.

 # Overview of Tutors

+This is a monorepo for all of the components & services of the Tutors Open Source Project.
+This is broken down into 3 sections - Apps, Components & Sites.

-# Installing
+# Components & Services

+## Apps

+### tutors-html

+A static site generator application that creates a website from a course.

+### tutors-json

+Converts a course into json, which can be read by the tutors course reader.

+## Components

+### tutors-configs

+A shared set of config files which is used as a base in components & services.

+### tutors-lib

+A shared library for Tutors

+### tutors-reader-lib

+A library used by the tutors-course-reader

+### tutors-ui

+A shared library of UI components which can be used to build a Tutors site.

 ## Sites

+### tutors-course-reader

+A reader which consumes the output of the tutors-json app.

+### tutors-time-reader

-### Tutors Course Reader
+### tutors-vitebook

-Go to the `sites/tutors-course-reader` folder and copy the `.env.example` file to a `.env` file.

-Fill out the environment varaibles as needed.

-Install dependancies with `npm install`.

-Run with `npm run dev`.
+A web page which displays the UI components of the tutors-ui library.

 # Contributing